Kinder Morgan Canada appeals to regulator after permit failure

 Such a process is necessary to prevent delays in construction for the expansion, which is scheduled to go online December 2019, the company said.

+In an affidavit filed to the NEB, Michael Davies, Kinder Morgan Canada’s vice president for operations, said each month of delay directly costs the company up to C$35 million and deprives it of more than C$90 million in revenue.

-The NEB and the office of the Burnaby mayor did not immediately respond to requests for comment.
+The regulator and the office of the Burnaby mayor did not immediately respond to requests for comment.

 While the Trans Mountain expansion has federal approval, it faces opposition from environmentalists, aboriginal groups and provincial and municipal governments in British Columbia where it would terminate.